UT Tyler Department of Political Science

 B.A.
 Politics, with minor in Geology, Whitman College, Walla Walla, WA, 1997.

 Amentahru Wahlrab is Assistant Professor of Political Science in the Department of History and Political Science at the University of Texas at Tyler.
-He teaches graduate and undergraduate courses in the politics of Africa, theories of nonviolence, and international political economy.
-He also teaches undergraduate courses in the politics of Latin America, global studies and globalization, and American politics.
-Dr. Wahlrab has traveled throughout Europe, India, and visited South Korea and Northern China as part of several Taekwon Do tours (Dr. Wahlrab is a 5th degree black belt in this Korean martial art and teaches classes in it for the UT Tyler community).
-His research interests lie at the intersections of globalization, political economy, political violence, and political social theory.
-His published works include original chapters in The Political Economy of Modern Africa: Wealth, Exploitation and Development, The Sage Handbook of Globalization, and Hip Hop and Social Change in Africa: Ni Wakati.
+He teaches graduate and undergraduate courses on the politics of Africa, theories of nonviolence, and international political economy.
+He also teaches undergraduate courses in the politics of Latin America, global studies and globalization, international terrorism, and American politics.